funalab/GReNIMJA/scripts/README.md

 # Description
-Scripts for downloading raw data and formatting it to use as a dataset
+Scripts for downloading raw data and formatting it for use as a dataset

 (*) Please make sure ```R``` and ```Python``` are downloaded before running the following scripts.
 The scripts have been tested on mac OS using ```R 4.4.2``` and ```Python 3.10.11```.